ShayCrane/automation-scripts/README.md

 # Automation Scripts

-*This repository is a portfolio of practical automation scripts with a focus on custom security tools.</br> Languages include Python, Bash, and Lua.*
+*This repository is a portfolio of practical automation scripts I've written with a focus on custom security tools.</br> Languages include Python, Bash, and Lua.*
 </br></br>